nccrmoes/MSP-SAHAV/docs/User/Webpage_User_Doc.md

 - Click any menu item in the sidebar to explore different functionalities:
   - **Data Repository**: Displays available datasets on Puducherry boundaries, water resources, LULC and ther ecological, social and environmental data.
   - **Status Indicators**: Shows status indicators of water quality in puducherry coasts over the years and also the changes in mangroves.
   - **Conflicts & Compatibilities**: Identifies conflicts of tourism vs shoreline where activities of tourism are allowd along shorelines and other conflicts.
-  - **Services MoES**:  Access coastal inundation risk and other Ministry of Earth Sciences services from NCMRWF and IMD

-### 6. Additional Tools
-- **Measure Tool**: Click the ruler icon to measure distances on the map.
-- **Print Map**: Click the print icon to generate a printable map view.

 ### 7. How to Download Maps
 - Users can download map layers by clicking the **Download** option in the submenu.